benon33/benmok/Assignment5/index.md

-__Exercise 1.2.__ Write a function that extracts the title, text, and author of an Aggie article.
+__Write a function that extracts the title, text, and author of an Aggie article.
 The function should:

 * Have a parameter `url` for the URL of the article.